All about LED

 What power source do the devices use?

-The Boost Mask and Bib use a lithium-ion battery rated at 9.62Wh / 2200mAH.
+The Boost LED Mask uses a lithium-ion battery rated at 3.65V 9.49Wh 2600mAH.

 If travelling by air, the battery should be carried in carry-on baggage and not checked in.
 The device must be completely switched off.

-For further details on travelling with lithium-ion batteries consult your chosen airline.
+For further details on travelling with lithium-ion batteries, consult your chosen airline.

 FDA Overview